 Why is the taskbar not working?

 You can restart to clear some hiccups like when the taskbar is unresponsive or frozen.
-Press Ctrl + Shift + Esc to launch the Task Manager, go to the Processes tab, locate Windows Explorer.
+Press Ctrl + Shift + Esc to launch the Task Manager, go to the Processes tab, and locate Windows Explorer.
 Right-click on it and choose Restart.

 HOT TIP: Windows 11 Repair and Recovery Tool is available FREE for now; go get it while you can as you never know when you may need it!